IvanTsukei/EVE-Online-AIOT/README.md

   ```sh
   main.py
   ```
- within the src file.
+from the main directory.
+The program will take between 2-5 minutes to run.

 <!-- CONTRIBUTING -->
 ## Contributing

-I'd like to preserve my first "large" project so no contributions will be accepted.

-However, feel free to check out the [new version](https://github.com/IvanTsukei/Investment-Portfolio-Manager) that I'm working on using pyside6!
+Open to any contributions that improve performance, fix bugs, or add useful new functionalities to the program.

 <p align="right">(<a href="#top">back to top</a>)</p>